 - Each member of Agrologists Agronomes Canada may delegate one representative to sit on the Board of Directors.
 The current Board consists of nine provincial agrology institutes, including BCIA.
 JP Ellson, CEO/Registrar, BCIA, is Chair of Agrologists Agronomes Canada for 2020-2022.

-- The regulators have agreed that National Education Standards (NES) are necessary in order to become a Professional Agrologist (PAg) or Technical Agrologist (TAg).
-Adherence to a national education standard supports mobility rights by ensuring that, to the extent allowed by provincial legislation (the Professional Governance Act in BC), all agrologists have acquired the necessary basic and scientific knowledge required to be recognized as an agrology professional within any province in Canada (recognition is after registration with the provincial regulator).
+- The regulators have agreed that National Education Standards (NES) are necessary to become a Professional Agrologist (PAg).
+Adherence to a national education standard supports mobility rights by ensuring that, to the extent allowed by provincial legislation, agrologists have the necessary basic and scientific knowledge to be recognized as agrology professionals within any province in Canada.

 For more information on Agrologists Agronomes Canada, visit Agrologists Agronomes Canada.